Ossenbrugge/Starmap/CONTRIBUTING.md

-# Contributing to Starmap
+# Contributing to Starmap - Felgenland Saga

 ## Welcome Contributors! 🌟

-Thank you for your interest in contributing to Starmap!
-This interactive 3D stellar cartography application is designed for science fiction world-building and astronomical exploration.
+Thank you for your interest in contributing to Starmap - Felgenland Saga!
+This interactive 3D stellar cartography application is designed for the Felgenland Saga universe, featuring science fiction world-building and astronomical exploration.

 ## 🚀 Getting Started